metno/S-ENDA-documentation/source/frost.rst

    Are there specific choices that has been made which sets important limitations to the system?
    Current dependencies: list of other systems (internal/external) currently connected to this system

+* Data and queries are currently managed through the kvalobs system
-- Frost is an interface to various observations.
-Now queries is handled and data is fetched from kvalobs.
-In the future frost will fetch data from ODA
+* In the future frost will fetch data from ODA